 With the Night Tube east-Londoners can also travel more easily on Friday and Saturday nights.

-East London locations: Where to buy
+East London locations: Where to live in east London

 Going from strength to strength in the housing market, but still affordable, Whitechapel offers well-priced homes in a rapidly developing location.
-With improving transport connections, the area will be within two minutes of employment opportunities in the tech and creative hub at Shoreditch, as well as Canary Wharf’s financial district, once the Elizabeth line starts running from December 2018.
+With improving transport connections, the area will be within two minutes of employment opportunities in the tech and creative hub at Shoreditch, as well as Canary Wharf’s financial district, once the Elizabeth line starts running from autumn 2018.

 Just a mile from the City, Mount Anvil’s Whitechapel development, The Silk District, is surrounded by improved transport connections and regeneration, placing it in an energetic and vibrant location.